LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/testing-in-csharp.rst

 #.
 Deterministic

-   Every, single, solitary time a test is run, it should produce the same outcome.
+   *Every* time a test is run, it should produce the same outcome.
    A test that passes only most of the time is a worthless test.

 #.
 Relevant

-   Tests, as they are written, should be grouped by related class and function.
+   Group tests by related class and function.

 #.
 Meaningful

    There is no need to test trivial code.
-For example, unless they contain additional functionality, there is no need to write tests for getters and setters.
+For example, unless a getter or setter contains some additional functionality, you do not need to write a test for those methods.

 Check Your Understanding
 ------------------------